avephill/avephill.github.io-backup/research.md

 ### Overview
 I am interested in the drivers of plant distributions in the near past, present, and future.
 Primarily, I use analytical methods to study the geographic impact of environmental forces (climate change, wildfire, etc.) on past and present vegetation.
-I use normative methods to better understand the role of humans in shaping future vegetation.
+I use philosophical methods to better understand the role of humans in shaping future vegetation.
 My work is largely based in California and western North America.

 <br>